edhowland/vish/Syntax.md

 The only exception of this is if a lambda is returned from the function.
 Variables referenced therin the the lambda persist in the closure.

+##### Future use of the set! function.

+This introduces a possible problem, how do you address global variables.
+Vish is meant to act more like a functional language than a an imperative language.
+Use of global variables is discouraged.
 ## Collections